jumbosushi/jumbosushi.github.io/_posts/2016-8-6-Build-a-mailer-with-Rails.md

 🍵🍵🍵🍵🍵🍵🍵🍵🍵🍵🍵🍵🍵🍵🍵🍵🍵🍵🍵🍵
 ```

-Here we have an email that is ready to be sent, and now we just need something like a Santa Clous to deliver these packages of joy to people around the world (btw shoutout to my university's [President Santa](https://twitter.com/ubcprez))
+Here we have an email that is ready to be sent.

-Just like Santa, we need the names and email addresses to complete a delivery.
+Now all we need is the names and email addresses to complete a delivery.
 Let's set that up first.

 ```bash
 rails g scaffold user name:string email:string